nuje98/Squad-Project/README.md

 - Slot numbers of all slots where cars of drivers of a particular age are parked.

 ## Requirements
-Python must be installed on the system. he code is compatible with Python3
+Python must be installed on the system.
+The code is compatible with Python3

 ## Running the Application
 1. Clone the repository / Download the source code